sgchun/nps/README.md

 make
 ```

-   * Note on computer clusters: If you loaded a GCC module to compile NPS binaries, you will also need to load the GCC module in `nps_stdgt.job` and `nps_score.job` as `stdgt` and `grs` will need GCC shared libraries in run time.
+   * Note on computer clusters: If you loaded a GCC module to compile NPS, you will also need to load the GCC module in `nps_stdgt.job` and `nps_score.job` as `stdgt` and `grs` will need GCC shared libraries in run time.

 2. The core NPS module was implemented in R. R can be downloaded from [here](https://www.r-project.org/).
 R-3.0 or later is required to run NPS.
 Although NPS can run on a standard version of R, we strongly recommend to use R linked with a linear algebra acceleration library, such as [OpenBLAS](https://www.openblas.net/), [Intel Math Kernel Library (MKL)](https://software.intel.com/en-us/articles/using-intel-mkl-with-r) or [R open](https://mran.microsoft.com/open).
 These libraries speed up NPS substantially.